donewiththedollar/directionalscalper/README.md

 ## Quickstart
 - Clone the repo `git clone https://github.com/donewiththedollar/directionalscalper.git`
 - Install requirements `pip3.11 install -r requirements.txt`

-### Install Instructions
+- Add API key(s) to config.json in /configs folder
+- Run the bot `python3.11 bot.py --exchange bybit --symbol DOGEUSDT --strategy bybit_hedge_dynamic_unstuck --config config.json`

+### Full installation instructions
-Steps to set up bot-multiexchange
+Steps to set up Directionalscalper v2

 - `sudo apt-get update`
 - `sudo apt-get upgrade -y`
 - `git clone https://github.com/donewiththedollar/directionalscalper.git —branch bot-multiexchange`

-Now you have the bot, but need to set up python correctly.
+Now you have the bot but you must install Python 3.11

-Now install Python 3.11
+Here is how you can install Python 3.11 from source:

 All of these commands one by one copy and pasted into terminal:
 `wget https://www.python.org/ftp/python/3.11.0/Python-3.11.0.tgz`